Ball, Oubre lead Hornets past Trail Blazers, 125-113 | WTOP

 CHARLOTTE, N.C.
+(AP) — The Charlotte Hornets signed free agent Kelly Oubre Jr. this offseason to provide energy off the bench and allow starting forward Gordon Hayward to rest a little more so he can make it through an 82-game season.

+Oubre is working out just as planned so far for the surging Hornets.

-(AP) — LaMelo Ball had 27 points, nine rebounds and seven assists, Kelly Oubre Jr. scored 13 of his 26 points in the decisive fourth quarter and the Charlotte Hornets beat the Portland Trail Blazers 125-113 on Sunday night.
+LaMelo Ball had 27 points, nine rebounds and seven assists and Oubre sparked the Hornets by scoring 13 of his 26 points in the decisive fourth quarter in a 125-113 victory over the Portland Trail Blazers on Sunday night.

+“He has been fantastic,” said James Borrego, who won his 100th game as head coach of the Hornets.
+“This why we brought him here.
+We believe in him.
+We believe there is a major role for him on this team and tonight was a great example.”

 Miles Bridges added 19 points and a career-high nine assists, and P.J.
-Washington had 17 points to help give coach James Borrego his 100th career victory.
+Washington had 17 points and some big plays down the stretch to help Charlotte improve to 5-2.

+The Hornets led 89-88 entering the fourth quarter when Oubre took over.

+He provided 10 quick points, including two 3s and a dunk off an offensive rebound.
+He also helped the Hornets step up their overall defensive effort with a steal out near the top of the key as Charlotte limited the Blazers to 25 points in the fourth quarter.

 C.J.
 McCollum had 25 points for Portland, and Jusuf Nurkic had 13 points and 14 rebounds.
 The Blazers had won two in a row.